‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 Grand Rapids, Michigan

-Alert: A winter storm warning will be in effect from 10 a.m.
-ET Friday to 7 p.m.
+Alert: A winter storm warning is in effect until 7 p.m.
 ET Saturday.

 Snowfall: Between 8 to 14 inches of snow is forecast.